 When it comes to safety, businesses usually don’t document enough.
 From training to policies to equipment maintenance, documenting your safety-related activities is crucial to their effectiveness.
-MEM’s Mark Woodward and Terri Sweeten discuss.
+MEM experts Mark Woodward and Terri Sweeten provided their top safety documentation tips for employers.

 No doubt you have mounds of policies and procedures that fill stacks of binders in your office – most offices do!
 How effective are those stacks of papers if no one looks at them?
 Say goodbye to worthless documents, and hello to safety policies that keep people safe by following three simple steps.